 You may have seen or heard the latest health trend at the moment, Matcha everything.
-The thing is, this magic green powder actually does have a very plausible background story.
+The thing is, this magic green powder actually does have a very real presence.

 What it basically is, is stoned green tea leaves made from the nutrient-rich young leaves picked from the tips of shade-grown Camellia sinensis plants.

-Matcha is a steamed, stemmed, and de-vined before being stone-ground into very fine powder.
-What makes this extra special over normally drinking green tea is that you are consuming the leaves which contain all the valuable healthy goodness.
+Matcha is steamed, stemmed, and de-vined before being stone-ground into very fine powder.
+What makes this extra special over drinking normal green tea is that you are consuming the leaves which contain all the valuable healthy goodness.

 What is important to note is that when you drink matcha you consume 137 times more antioxidants than regular brewed green tea.
-Plus all the other powerful nutrients that assist in boosting your metabolism, detoxifying, calms and relaxes the body, rich in fibre, chlorophyll and vitamins.
-A mood enhancer, aids concentration, provides the body with vitamin c, selenium, chromium, magnesium and prevents disease.
+Plus all the other powerful nutrients that assist in boosting your metabolism, detoxifying, calming and relaxing the body, and are rich in fibre, chlorophyll and vitamins.
+Matcha is a mood enhancer, aids concentration, provides the body with vitamin C, selenium, chromium, and magnesium, and prevents disease.

-Add another flavor note to a Minty mojitos, it’s even more refreshing with a pinch of Matcha.
+Add another flavor note to a minty mojito, it’s even more refreshing with a pinch of matcha.
 Add it to the shaker and muddle it with the mint and limes, or mix the powder with water first.
 Cheers!

-Create the curry spice by sauté chickpeas and garlic, cumin, onion, curry powder, Matcha with olives, olive brine, and chipotle powder.
+Create a curry by sautéing chickpeas and garlic, cumin, onion, curry powder, and matcha with olives, olive brine, and chipotle powder.